Configuring bootnodes in a production network

 If your network has two bootnodes, pass the following parameter to all nodes, including the bootnodes.

 Having each bootnode list the other bootnodes increases the speed of discovery.
-Nodes ignore their own enode in the bootnodes list so it’s not required to specify different bootnode lists to the bootnodes themselves.
+Nodes ignore their own enode in the bootnodes list so it is not required to specify different bootnode lists to the bootnodes themselves.

 Adding new bootnodes is a similar process to creating bootnodes.
-Once the bootnodes have been created and added to the network,
+After creating the bootnodes and adding them to the network,update the

 --bootnodes command line option for each node to include the new bootnodes.